General Comodule-Contramodule Correspondence: Monad-Comonads Adjoint Pairs over Closed Categories

 The category $\sB$ is {\em locally $\Lambda$-presentable}, if it is cocomplete and admits a set $Z$ of $\Lambda$-presentable objects such that every object is a $\Lambda$-directed colimit of objects from $Z$.
 The category $\sB$ is {\em locally presentable}, if it is {\em locally $\Lambda$-presentable} for some regular cardinal $\Lambda$.

 Similarly, the category $\sB$ is {\em $\Lambda$-accessible}, if it has $\Lambda$-directed colimits and admits a set $Z$ of $\Lambda$-presentable objects such that every object is a $\Lambda$-directed colimit of objects from $Z$.
 The category $\sB$ is {\em accessible}, if it is {\em $\Lambda$-accessible} for some regular cardinal $\Lambda$.
-Clearly, $\sB$ is locally presentable if and only if $\sB$ is accessible and cocomplete.
-It is more surprising that $\sB$ is locally presentable if and only if $\sB$ is accessible and complete \cite[2.47]{AdRo}.
+The following facts are useful: \begin{enumerate} \item $\sB$ is locally presentable if and only if $\sB$ is accessible and cocomplete [by definition]. \item $\sB$ is locally presentable if and only if $\sB$ is accessible and complete \cite[Cor.
+2.47]{AdRo}. \item If $\sB$ is accessible, then each $X\in\sB$ is presentable \cite[Cor.
+2.3.12]{MaPa}. \end{enumerate}